juju/docs/src/en/help-oracle.md

 Credentials added for cloud oracle-cloud.
 ```

-We've called the new credential 'maas-cloud-creds' and entered values for
+We've called the new credential 'oracle-cloud-creds' and entered values for
 'Username', 'Password', and 'Identity domain'.

 !!!
 Note: